 Civilian members play an important role in the Belleville Police Service.
-Civilians hold positions in several units such as administration, communications, records, human resources, courts, finance, and information services.
+Civilians hold positions in several units such as administration, communications, records, human resources, courts, property, finance, and information technology services.
 Civilians are employed as permanent or temporary staff in both full and part-time employment.
-Some positions involve two or three rotating shifts; therefore, in such cases, applicants must be prepared to follow a rotating shift schedule.
+Some positions involve rotating shifts schedule.

 Communication staff take routine and emergency calls from the public and relay information to police units in response to calls for service.
 They act as a call taker/screener and switchboard operator as required and answer 911 calls for the City of Belleville, and in some cases, relay the calls to another 911 emergency agency.

-For further information or questions, please contact the Human Resources Unit at email@example.com.
+For further information, please contact the Human Resources Unit at email@example.com.